Age of Revolution: Serbian Revolution (1804–1835)

 The Serbian Revolution was a national uprising and constitutional change in Serbia that took place between 1804 and 1835, during which the territory evolved from an Ottoman province into a rebel territory, a constitutional monarchy, and finally the modern Serbian state.
 The first part of the period, from 1804 to 1815, was marked by a violent struggle for independence from the Ottoman Empire with three armed uprisings taking place (The First Serbian Uprising, Hadži-Prodan's rebellion and the Second Serbian Uprising), ending with a ceasefire.
 During the later period (1815–1835) a peaceful consolidation of political power developed in the increasingly autonomous Serbia, culminating in the recognition of the right to hereditary rule by Serbian princes in 1830 and 1833 and the territorial expansion of the young monarchy.
 The adoption of the first written Constitution in 1835 abolished feudalism and serfdom, and made the country suzerain.
 The term "Serbian Revolution" was coined by a German academic historiographer, Leopold von Ranke, in his book Die Serbische Revolution, published in 1829.
 These events marked the foundation of the modern Principality of Serbia.

 Scholars have characterized the Serbian War of Independence and subsequent national liberation as a revolution because the uprisings were started by broad masses of rural Serbian people who were in severe class conflict with the Turkish landowners as a political and economic masters at the same time, similar to Greece in the 1820s.

-Latin American Wars of Independence (1808–1833)
+Independence Brazil (1807-1822) and Spanish America (1808–1833)

-Latin America experienced independence revolutions in the early 19th century that separated the colonies from Spain and Portugal, creating new nations.
-These movements were generally led by the ethnically Spanish but locally born Creole class; these were often wealthy citizens that held high positions of power but were still poorly respected by the European-born Spaniards.
-One such Creole was Simón Bolívar, who led several revolutions throughout South America and helped establish Gran Colombia.
-Another important figure was José de San Martín, who helped create the United Provinces of the Río de la Plata and became the first president of Peru.
+In the early 19th century, much of Latin America experienced a series of independence movements that separated the colonies from France, Spain and Portugal, creating new nations, beginning with Haiti in 1804.

+Spanish American wars of independence was a complex process with two phases.
+First, the breakup of the Spanish Monarchy, which began in Spain itself in 1808 with the invasion by the French empire, the Spanish uprising against the Bonapartes, the vacancy of the throne, and the emergence of juntas that were later replicated in America.
+This necessarily unfolded as it did because the Spanish monarchy's basic cellular structure was the cabildo, or town council (ayuntamiento).
+Second, the failed attempts at reconstruction, which resulted in a war in itself: Cádiz sought to invent a pan-Hispanic state; Ferdinand VII sought to restore the crown returned to him by Napoleon; and, from America, Bolívar, Iturbide, and others attempted to build large federations or empires.
+The result was the fragmentation of the Hispanic world into multiple small states of Hispanic America, which managed only to reconstitute the old Spanish administrative boundaries: uti possidetis.
+Were generally led by the ethnically Spanish but locally born Creole class.
+The most prominent figures in South America were Simón Bolívar and José de San Martín.
+In Mexico, they were Hidalgo and Iturbide.

+The Independence of Brazil was a unique process that included the Liberal Revolution of 1820 in Portugal and the creation of the Empire of Brazil in 1822.